Faculty & Staff.

 Ryan Spohn, Director

-Ryan is the Director of the Consortium for Crime and Justice Research.
+Ryan is the Director of the Nebraska Center for Justice Research.
 He received his B.S. in Sociology/Criminology from Kansas State University (1996), M.S. in Sociology from Texas A&M University (1998), and Ph.D. in Sociology from the University of Iowa (2003).

 His areas of research include juvenile delinquency, crime, families, child maltreatment, and the evaluation of criminal justice agencies and programs.
 Vita »